 6. Brand and team member mentions

-> Links aren’t the only way to track if publications are talking about you.
+Links aren’t the only way to track if publications are talking about you.
 Oftentimes, they’ll mention your business without including a link.
-“As part of our strategy, we track and measure [mentions of] the name of our agency, the names of the most important employees, and pseudonyms of the company,” says Taylor Ryan, the CEO of Klint.
+“As part of our strategy, we track and measure [mentions of] the name of our agency, the names of the most important employees, and pseudonyms of the company,” says Taylor Ryan, the Founder of Klint.

-> Those mentions translate into earned attention for your company, and they also double as potential link building opportunities.
+Those mentions translate into earned attention for your company, and they also double as potential link building opportunities.
 “If the websites that mention our agency have strong domain authority, we contact the site editors, thank them for mentioning us, and kindly request a link to our site,” Ryan adds.

 Part of why consumers are more likely to trust third-party mentions of your brand is because they know the information is provided by someone unbiased.
 For the brand, that means you don’t have total control over the messaging.
 Measuring PR through numbers alone risks missing out on the part of PR that will matter most to your audience: what the PR stories are actually saying about you.

 Hannah Chudleigh of Cook Medical tracks messaging effectiveness by working with company leaders to make a list of messaging points.
 “When the trade publications pick up the news, I go through the articles and see how many of those messaging points were included,” she explains.
 “This form of measurement is best with a media monitoring service, so I can search for keywords to make sure messaging points were included and I can also see sentiment analysis.”

 8. Message resonance

 Tracking how well the press is conveying the messaging you want to get out there matters, but it’s just as important to figure out if audiences are understanding the information you want to get across.
 Sai Blackbyrn, CEO of Coach Foundation, therefore also measures message resonance.